 Personal property taxes properly paid under Tenn.
 Code Ann.
-Title 67, Chapter 5, Part 5, or Part 13 may be taken as a credit against the total business tax liability of the taxpayer actually paying the personal property taxes.
-277 The following conditions apply:
+Title 67, Chapter 5, Part 5, or Part 13 may be taken as a credit against the total business tax liability of the taxpayer actually paying the personal property taxes.295 The following conditions apply:

-- Personal property taxes are allowable as a credit only to the extent that the property is located at the place of business covered by the business tax return on which the credit is being claimed.278 - The property is taxed in the same city or county that the return is being filed. - Personal property taxes are allowable as a credit only for taxes paid either during the tax period covered by the return or prior to the due date of the return.279 - There is no credit available for payment of property taxes on real property. - Only the amount of personal property tax paid to the county will be used to determine the credit for the state business tax purposes. - Only the amount of personal property taxes paid to the city will be used to determine the credit for the city business tax purposes.
+- Personal property taxes are allowable as a credit only to the extent that the property is located at the place of business covered by the business tax return on which the credit is being claimed.296 - The property is taxed in the same city or county that the return is being filed. - Personal property taxes are allowable as a credit only for taxes paid either during the tax period covered by the return or prior to the due date of the return.297 - There is no credit available for payment of property taxes on real property. - Only the amount of personal property tax paid to the county will be used to determine the credit for the state business tax purposes. - Only the amount of personal property taxes paid to the city will be used to determine the credit for the city business tax purposes. - △ Payment-in-lieu-of-tax ("PILOT") payments may not be taken as a credit against business tax for property tax paid.